Cilvyahg/FED_wtrack/arrayMethods/arraymethods.md

 the .forEach() method --> looks like a for loop but takes a functions. it's the same as for .. of for ... of is easier.
 The forEach method allows you to execute a function by iterating through each element of an array.
 It's important to note that the **forEach() method doesn't return anything**, and thus, if you try to get the return value of the forEach method, you will get undefined .

+the forEach() method calls a function for each element in an array

+the forEach() met de functie heeft een bepaalde volgorde van hoe de functie eruit moet zien, item, index en array

 the .some method -- it just check if ONE ITEM in the array hold at least the condition TRUE OR FALSE. for example if there is a price below 50 dollars. if so than it will return 'true' if not then it would be 'false'